openaire/Generic-Matomo-Tracker/README.md

 1. Parses the Web server log files
 2. Cleans non-legitimate traffic, eg. bots, search engines using the COUNTER Robot list
-3. Records usage activity for metadata and downloaded items from repositories
+3. Imports usage activity for metadata and downloaded items from repositories to OpenAIRE's Matomo platform.

 Requires python 2.6 or 2.7.